eddie-2020/blog-app-v2/README.md

 # Blog_App_With_Rails
 This Blog app is a classic example of a blog website.
-I will be creating a full functional website that will show the list of posts and empower readers to interact with them by adding comments and liking posts.
+And the creation of a full functional website that will show the list of posts and empower readers to interact with them by adding comments and liking posts.

 ![](./app/assets/images/user_home_page.PNG)
 ![](./app/assets/images/user_show_page.PNG)